univ-of-utah-marriott-library-apple/802.1x_reconnect/README.md

 Our suggested usage is to make this script available to the user in a convenient location for them, ie the dock.
 Saving the script as an Application allows for locally customizing the app's icon, etc.

 I've included the genericized pieces of our automated solution.
-We use crankd to detect changes in Wi-fi and launch a script to check for additional conditions before launching the AppleScript.
+We use [crankd](https://github.com/MacSysadmin/pymacadmin) to detect changes in Wi-Fi and launch a script to check for additional conditions before launching the AppleScript.